rhel-labs/learn-katacoda/networking-basics/finish.md

 * Been introduced to NetworkManager (`nmcli`)
 * Configured a new connection with a dynamic IP using DHCP
 * Modifyed this connection to have a static IP
-* Configured the DNS server and hostname for this connection
+* Configured the DNS server settings for this connection

 # Related Resources:
 Here are two Enable Sysadmin articles that heavily relate to this content: